 My mother died recently, and it was so special the day before she died when she opened her eyes and saw me sitting with her, holding her hand, and said, “You’re so pretty!
 I love you.”
-Those would be the last words she spoke to me.
+Those would be the last words she spoke.
 It was my birthday.

 My mother died recently, and I want to tell everyone who still has their mother or father or children or a spouse or loved one – treasure them while you can.
 Don’t ever let a day go by without letting them know how much you love them.
 Life is short.
 There aren’t any do-overs when it’s finished.

 Here's a video I made for her memorial service.